 Welcome to the sale of this rare Mercedes Cabriolet E220.
 Being the later model 220 it has around 148 bhp and 150 Ft Lbs of Torque which is enough to waft you along in comfort whilst being sensible on fuel economy.

-It runs and drives very well.
+This car runs and drives very well.
 The electric hood works as do the windows etc. The only thing to note are that the rear pop up headrests do not go up and down via the dashboard button - the electric motor is running but they do not move.

 It starts on the button and is a real head turning vehicle which is tipped to be a sound investment - Mercedes do not make them like this any more.
 There were only around 9000 of sold these in the UK and they are getting hard to find.